kylrth/kylrth.github.io/content/post/truth-of-the-church.md

 ## historicity of the Book of Mormon narrative

 The story in the Book of Mormon is of epic proportions: there are dozens of cities, several temples, people who miraculously convert by the thousands, and tens of thousands who die in brutal wars.
 The wars are especially dramatic and long-lasting: not forty years from when Lehi's family arrived in America, they "had already had wars and contentions with [their] brethren" ([2 Nephi 5:34](https://www.churchofjesuschrist.org/study/scriptures/bofm/2-ne/5.34#34)), and that continued with only short periods of peace except for a few hundred years after Jesus' visit (see [4 Nephi 1](https://www.churchofjesuschrist.org/study/scriptures/bofm/4-ne/1), especially [v.
 35-36, 47](https://www.churchofjesuschrist.org/study/scriptures/bofm/4-ne/1.35-36,47#35)).
-These wars culminate in the death of at least 230,000 Nephites around 385 AD (see [Mormon 6:10-15](https://www.churchofjesuschrist.org/study/scriptures/bofm/morm/6.10-15#10)).
+These wars culminate in the death of at least 230,000 Nephites around 385 CE (see [Mormon 6:10-15](https://www.churchofjesuschrist.org/study/scriptures/bofm/morm/6.10-15#10)).
 The Nephites had agriculture ([Mosiah 9:9](https://www.churchofjesuschrist.org/study/scriptures/bofm/mosiah/9.9#9)), metallurgy ([2 Nephi 5:15](https://www.churchofjesuschrist.org/study/scriptures/bofm/2-ne/5.15#15)), and ship building ([Alma 63:4-7](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/63.4-7#4)).
 Despite their generally larger population, for much of the timeline of the Book of Mormon the Lamanites appear to have been mostly hunter-gatherers with some cities later (see [Enos 1:20](https://www.churchofjesuschrist.org/study/scriptures/bofm/enos/1.20#20), [2 Nephi 5:22-24](https://www.churchofjesuschrist.org/study/scriptures/bofm/2-ne/5.22-24#22), [Alma 22:28](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/22.28#28), and [Alma 23:2-15](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/23.2-15#2)).

 There are several issues with how these nations functioned that I'll address below.